yehoshuadimarsky/bcpandas/README.md

 For now, we are using the non-XML BCP format file type.
 In the future, XML format files may be added.

-Currently, this is being built with only Windows in mind.
-Linux support is definitely easily added, it's just not in the immediate scope of the project yet.
-PRs are welcome.

-Finally, the SQL Server databases supported are both the on-prem and Azure versions.
+Both on-prem and cloud (Azure, AWS, etc.) versions of SQL Server are supported.

+## Testing
+Testing uses `pytest`.
+A local SQL Server is spun up using Docker.

 ## Contributing
 Please, all contributions are very welcome!

-I will attempt to use the `pandas` code style as detailed [here](https://pandas.pydata.org/pandas-docs/stable/development/contributing_docstring.html).
+I will attempt to use the `pandas` docstring style as detailed [here](https://pandas.pydata.org/pandas-docs/stable/development/contributing_docstring.html).